cosmos/cosmos-sdk/docs/spec/staking/02_state_transitions.md

 ### Delegate

-When a delegation occurs both the validator and the delegtion objects are affected
+When a delegation occurs both the validator and the delegation objects are affected

 - determine the delegators shares based on tokens delegated and the validator's exchange rate
 - remove tokens from the sending account